sgrether/Discord-Dice-Roller/README.md

 "VTM" - Vampire the Masquerade Anniversary Edition
 "L5R" - Legend of the Five Rings
 "12" - This is a homebrew game, you can ignore it

+The bot uses "/r" as the identifier
+An example command would look like this: "/r 1d20 + 5"